Tippy Dam

-Tippy Dam or Tippy Hydro was built 1918 and is a hydroelectric dam operated by Consumers Energy.
+Tippy Dam or Tippy Hydro was built in 1918, and is a hydroelectric dam operated by Consumers Energy.
 The original name of the dam was Junction Hydro, but it was renamed to honor a Consumers board of directors member, Charles W. Tippy.
-The dam spans the Manistee River about 170 miles from its headwaters which include Manistee Lake, on the river's way to Lake Michigan.
+The dam spans the Manistee River about 170 miles west from its headwaters, and approximately 20 miles east of its mouth with Lake Michigan, which includes Manistee Lake in Manistee as well.

 Recreation uses

 Tippy Dam State Recreation Area is managed and operated by the Michigan Department of Natural Resources as a state park.
 Just below Tippy Dam is one of the finest trout, steelhead, and salmon fishing areas in Michigan.
 During the fall salmon run anglers line the banks shoulder to shoulder trying to catch king salmon that can weigh well over 20 pounds.

 Environmental

 The hydro spillway chamber at Tippy is used by about 24,600 bats during the summer for roosting, swarming in the fall, and hibernation in the winter.